stfc/jupyter-linker-extension/README.md

 Download and extract or clone this git repo.

-Navigate into the extracted/cloned folder and run the command.
-It will install some node packages (`webpack` and `es6-promise`) if they are not already installed:
+Navigate into the extracted/cloned folder and run the command:

+`python setup.py build_dev`

+or, if building for production (minifies files)

-`python setup.py sdist --formats=gztar,zip`
+`python setup.py build_prod`

 Install using the command: